JOHNARVINTUM/WD-Seatwork-4-main/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-The project demosntrates how to code features page, Including Dynamic/Static desings, using HTML and CSS.
-The purpose of the project is to learn HTML, CSS code, and JavaScript.
+The project serves as an example of how to use HTML and CSS to code features pages, including dynamic and static designs.
+The project's goal is to teach you HTML, CSS, and JavaScript.

 ### Key Components
 <!-- TODO: List of Key Components -->